Aboubakar Keita

-Aboubakar Keita (born 5 November 1997) is an Ivorian professional footballer who is currently playing as a midfielder for Hungarian club Diósgyőri VTK.
+Aboubakar Keita (born 5 November 1997) is an Ivorian professional footballer who plays as a defensive midfielder or a centre-back for Liga I club Sepsi OSK.

 Club career

 F.C.
 Copenhagen

 After having visited F.C.
 Copenhagen on multiple occasions, Keita signed a contract with the club shortly after his 18th birthday in November 2015, playing the remainder of the autumn with the under-19 team.
 On 11 January 2016 Keita was promoted to the first team squad.

 On 13 March 2016, Keita debuted for the first team, when he substituted William Kvist in the Danish Superliga match against AaB.
 Three days later, he was in the starting eleven in the Danish Cup game against Randers FC.

 Keita signed a loan deal with Norwegian club Stabæk to June 2019.

 Charleroi

 In July 2022, Keita was loaned to Israeli club Sektzia Ness Ziona.
 During the 2022–23 winter transfer window, he returned from Israel.